Party Wall Notice

 There is some further information in the government’s explanatory booklet on the Party Wall process.

 For advice on how the Party Wall Act affects your property please give us a call.

-If you are planning works that are covered by the Act and need help issuing a Party Wall Notice, please contact :
+If you are planning works that are covered by the Act and need help issuing a Party Wall Notice, please also call our Enquiry line on 020 4534 3135 or contact :

 DD : 020 7947 0960

 M : 07816 845 160